 When his penance was finally complete, Cadmus founded the city of Thebes there where the bones of the cow he had followed still lay.
 The gods were impressed with the patience and piety he had demonstrated, and came to him bearing gifts with which to celebrate the occasion.
 Zeus presented the most wonderful gift of all: the beautiful Harmonia, daughter of himself and a Titan named Electra, to be his queen.
 Aphrodite gave Harmonia a striking necklace which actually came from Europa, a loving if anonymous bridal gift for the brother who had journeyed so far and suffered so much for her sake.

 But Thebes wasn’t the only great new city being founded in the land that had now become known as Greece.
-Many of the other gods were also telling the mortals who lived there that they too had permission to build again, and bestowing their divine favor upon some of the cities that resulted.
-Poseidon chose the city of Corinth in the region of Achaea; its people would honor the god of the sea by becoming superb sailors and traders, roaming far and wide across the world in service of a commercial empire.
-Athena chose Athens, a city graced with her own name, in the region of Attica; it would honor the goddess of wisdom by becoming great in philosophy and literature, a haven of thought and learned discourse.
+Many of the other gods were also telling the mortals who lived there that they too had permission to build on a grand scale once again, and bestowing their divine favor upon some of the cities that resulted.
+Poseidon chose the city of Corinth in the region of Achaea; its people would honor the god of the sea by becoming superb sailors and traders.
+Athena naturally chose Athens, a city graced with her own name, in the region of Attica; it would honor the goddess of wisdom by becoming great in philosophy and literature.
 Ares chose Sparta in the region of Laconia; it would honor the god of war by fielding the most fearsome army ever assembled by mortals.
-Zeus himself chose the city of Olympia in the region of Elis; it would honor the greatest god of all through the Olympic Games, a quadrennial athletic festival greater even than Delphi’s Pythian Games.
-Even jealous Hera got in on the act, choosing Argos in the region of Argolis, a place without the natural advantages of the other gods’ chosen cities but whose people possessed the pluck and grit of born survivors; in this way, then, Argos too would imitate its patron.
+Zeus himself chose the city of Olympia in the region of Elis; it would honor the greatest god of all through the Olympic Games, a quadrennial athletic festival of equal stature to Delphi’s Pythian Games.
+Even jealous Hera got in on the act, choosing Argos in the region of Argolis, a place without the obvious advantages of the other gods’ chosen cities but whose people possessed the pluck and grit of born survivors; in this way, then, Argos too would imitate its patron.

 Thus did the Greeks as a whole become the most blessed of all peoples, the one chosen for greatness by the gods themselves.
 Like the Olympian gods, they would frequently squabble among themselves, but they would never forget that they were the Greeks, the rest of the world the barbarians.
 When push came to shove, they would hold fast to their Greekness above all other considerations.